groc-prog/pyneo4j-ogm/README.md

 await client.close()
 ```

-Once you closed the client, it will be seen as `disconnected` and if you try to run any further queries with it, you will get a `NotConnectedToDatabase` exception.
+Once you closed the client, it will be seen as `disconnected` and if you try to run any further queries with it, you will get a `NotConnectedToDatabase` exception

 #### Registering models <a name="registering-models"></a>

-As mentioned before, the basic concept is to work with models which reflect the nodes and relationships inside the graph.
-In order to work with these models, you have to register them with the client.
-You can do this by calling the `register_models()` method on the client and passing in your models as a list.
-Let's take a look at an example:
+Models are a core feature of pyneo4j-ogm, and therefore you probably want to use some.
+But to work with them, they have to be registered with the client by calling the `register_models()` method and passing in your models as a list:

 ```python
 # Create a new client instance and connect ...